 It is critically important in public schools that the stakeholders' voices are included in decision-making.
-2020-21 was a difficult year due to the inability to meet in person; at the same time, the community has teleconferencing experience now (e.g. Zoom meetings) that have brought in many participants who may not have participated in the past.
+2022-2023 was a difficult year due to high illness rates, earthquakes, storms, power outages, road closures, and the consequent necessity for school closures; at the same time, the community has teleconferencing experience now (e.g. Zoom meetings) that have enabled staff, parents, and community to meet even if the school is closed; for example, to prepare for this year's Western Association of Schools and Colleges (WASC) visit, South Fork high school staff met on Zoom during a snowstorm.
 This experience may make future stakeholder meetings easier to attend for our geographically wide-spread school district, so that there can be better inclusion for some who live far from the population centers of Garberville and Redway.
+For hybrid or in-person meetings, audio and connectivity issues will need to be overcome in order to stream in-person meetings in our remote region, but streaming Board meetings is a future goal to allow wider inclusion for in-person meetings.